By GMRD Apps

 How does it evolve in the Health & Fitness market?

-Impulse holds the #16 Grossing position in the US Health & Fitness category, but its monetization friction relative to its discovery advantage suggests a high-churn funnel.
+Impulse holds a #17 Grossing position in the US Health & Fitness category, but its #45 Free rank indicates a reliance on paid acquisition.
+The gap between discovery and monetization suggests friction in the conversion funnel.

 | Country | Category | Chart | Rank | Change |